 Insurance coverage will be verified prior to admission and will be reviewed with you and your family/caregiver so that all responsibility is understood.
-Most insurance companies and Medicare provide coverage for comprehensive inpatient rehabilitation services.
-Medicare has a list of specific diagnosis/conditions that are acceptable for admission to Inpatient Rehabilitation facilities.
 For more information concerning your specific insurance coverage, please contact your insurance provider.

 If you are being admitted to the Acute Rehabilitation Unit from a facility other than Peterson Health, you will need your insurance identification cards with you during the admission process.